gcurhan/ch03-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+# Git Push

+git push allows your personal changes to the repo to be seen by someone else on github

+user can use git bash and use the command "git push origin master"